 Aldenham embraces modern technology wherever it can enhance the educational environment and the learning or opportunities of the children.
 This can be seen in such varied locations as the fully equipped recording studio in the Music Department and the Music Technology suite complete with 21 iMacs, to the brain scanner in the Psychology classroom and the 3D printer in Design Technology.

-However, a recent change in focus at Aldenham from Information Technology (learning about currently existing software packages) to Computing (learning how to actually write software packages) is a good example of how Aldenham aims to prepare pupils for learning in a fast changing world.
+However, a recent change in focus at Aldenham from Information Technology (learning about currently existing software packages) to Computer Science (learning how to actually write software packages) is a good example of how Aldenham aims to prepare pupils for learning in a fast changing world.